 They say as we get older, our bodies start changing in many ways.
 Our skin starts aging, our muscles, our brain, ok ok this is depressing, anyway you know what I mean.
 We ain’t 25 anymore.
 Many women over 50 stopped exercising many years ago, and many are looking to start up again.
 Great!!!
 Here are 20 great bodyweight exercises for women over 50.

-Now before you start following my advice and reading on you’re probably wondering how the heck do I know so much about exercising over 50 (or in general for that matter) and why should you listen to me?
-Both valid concerns.
+Now before you start following my advice and reading on, you’re probably wondering how the heck I know so much about exercising over 50 (or in general, for that matter) and why you should listen to me.

 I used to be a personal trainer and an aerobics instructor for my local YMCA a few years ago when I lived in Canada.
 I actually specialized in fitness for women over 50.
 So I’m not just making this stuff up.
 I kinda know what I’m talking about, even just a little bit. 🙂

 Exercises for Women over 50

 Now while these exercises are great for any woman, no matter what your age is, I feel these are the best exercises for women over 50, especially those who are just new to exercising or are starting to exercise again after a long period of doing nothing.

 Our bodies change, slowly but surely, once we hit 50, and it’s crucial to stay active and healthy!!
 I hear so many women over 50 complain about weight loss and how much harder it is to do at this age (and beyond).
 For most, yes, it is harder to lose weight but certainly not impossible!